checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-regression-snapshot-testing.md

 ## Snapshot testing

 Snapshot testing, using the `expect().toMatchSnapshot(snapshotName)` assertion, is a great way to test the output of any arbitrary `string` or `Buffer` value.
-Note that it is not optimized for visual comparison testing.
+Note that it is not optimized for visual regression testing.

 {{< tabs "Snapshot testing" >}}
 {{< tab "Typescript" >}}